 On this 4-day lodge safari, you will explore one of the greatest safari destinations on earth – the magical Masai Mara.
-Travelling in a small group of not more than seven guests you will look for lions, rhinos and elephants together with your knowledgeable guide.
+Travelling with your friends and family only, you will look for lions, rhinos and elephants together with your knowledgeable guide.
 You will have enough time to explore remote corners in your 4×4 Toyota Land Cruiser and appreciate small moments which make a safari in the Mara a memorable experience.

 On this safari, you will sleep in an intimate tented camp which combines the luxury of a lodge and the closeness to nature of a camp.
 A unique way to experience the bush.